camunda/camunda-docs-manual/content/reference/rest/history/task/get-task-report.md

     name: "Get Task Report"
     identifier: "rest-api-history-get-task-report"
     parent: "rest-api-history-task"
-    pre: "GET `/history/task/report?reportType=count`"
+    pre: "GET `/history/task/report`"

 ---

-Retrieves a report of completed tasks grouped by either task definition key or process definition key.
+Retrieves a report of completed tasks.
+The report contains a list of task/process definition keys and the count of how many tasks where completed for the specified key in a given period.
+When the report type is set to <code>duration</code>
-The report contains a list of task/process definition keys and a count of how many tasks where completed for the specified key in a given period.
+the report contains a minimum, maximum and average duration value of all completed task instances in a given period.

 # Method

-GET `/history/task/report?reportType=count`
+GET `/history/task/report`

 # Parameters